MENU

 Recognizing the power of VHF radios and walkie-talkies in emergency response, event coordination, and evangelism, the Communication Departments of the Southeastern Philippine Union Mission (SePUM) and Davao Mission (DM) partnered with the National Telecommunications Commission (NTC) Region 11 to host the Restricted Land Mobile Radio Operators Seminar at the Davao Mission Conference Hall.
 This initiative aligns with Republic Act No. 3846, the Radio Control Law, which governs radio communications in the Philippines.

-The seminar gathered 50 DM workers, 14 SePUM personnel, and 6 members of Walkie Talkie God’s Ministry (WATAGOM)—a group using VHF radios to reach remote communities in Jose Abad Santos, Davao Occidental.
+The seminar gathered 50 DM workers, 14 SePUM personnel, and 6 members of Walkie Talkie God’s Ministry (WATAGOM)—a group using VHF radios to reach remote communities in Jose Abad Santos, Davao Occidental and church members surrounding the Northern Davao headquarters in Tagum City.
 In areas where mobile signals fail, these “old-fashioned devices” become lifelines for emergency coordination, Bible Study on the Air, and Takna sa Pag-ampo, a prayer broadcast for all sectors.

 Director Cañete explained that the NTC safeguards the invisible commodity of airwaves, regulating frequency, power, and equipment to prevent interference.
 Only NTC-approved radios may be used, and each operator must identify their station using a unique call sign—making walkie-talkies ideal for organized group communication.